joshuanallen/Credit_Risk_Analysis/README.md

 ### Conclusions
-Evaluating the above supervised ML models to evaluate credit card risk data, we can conclude the most accurate model was the Easy Ensemble AdaBoost Classifier model using a linear regression fit with 100 estimators.
+Evaluating the above supervised ML models to evaluate credit card risk data, we can conclude the **most accurate model was the Easy Ensemble AdaBoost Classifier model** using a linear regression fit with 100 estimators.
 The Easy Ensemble AdaBoost Classifier model had the highest balanced accuracy score with 93% compared to the next highest score for the Balanced Random Forest Classifier model at 79%.
+Additionally, the EEC model also out-performed well in prediction, recall, and f1 score for high-risk loans.
+Specifically for loan-risk evaluation, false positives, or wrongly predicting low risk ("1") when the actual loan is high-risk ("0"), is the prediction needed to be most accurate and the best performing model for this was also the EEC model.

 ## Limitations of current script/ future improvements
 - To tune the models to produce more accurate predictions, we can add scaling to some of the data to eliminate more of the modeling variability using the `StandardScaler()` module.